cyberguru02/Cyberguru02/README.md

 ## Introduction

 My name is Michael Ly, a graduate from the University of Louisville!
-My background in information technology and computer science has fueled my passion for cybersecurity and data science.
-I am excited to pivot into this field, particularly aiming to join a Security Operations Center (SOC), Cyber Security Analyst, or Data Analyst.
+My background in computer science and information technology has fueled my passion for cybersecurity and data science.
+I am excited to pivot into this field, particularly aiming to join a Security Operations Center (SOC), Cyber Security, or Data Analyst.
 Feel free to take a look at my projects and walkthroughs!

 ## Skills